ygtxr1997/CelebBasis/README.md

 We then personalize the model using input photo.
 During training~(left), we optimize the coefficients of the celeb basis with the help of a fixed face encoder.
 During inference~(right), we combine the learned personalized weights and shared celeb basis to generate images with the input identity.

-More details can be founded in our [project page](https://celeb-basis.github.io).
+More details can be found in our [project page](https://celeb-basis.github.io).

 ### TODO
 - [ ] release code